LanFear-Li/RIO/README.md

 The image above shows the RIO interface with ImGui.
 You can modify several **render options** like

-- Show skybox / Enable IBL / Render Light Model, etc.
+- Show skybox / Enable IBL / Render Light Model / Render shadow, etc.
-- Switch shading method / Switch skybox.
+- Switch shading method / Switch shadow method / Switch skybox.

 You can modify **scene options** with a camera, all lights, and models with